Prepare your generator for tornado season with maintenance and fuel checklist

 A tornado can pick up a 200-pound generator and throw it across a yard.
 Protection planning matters.

-Portable generators: Move the generator into a garage or enclosed space BEFORE the tornado arrives.
+Portable generators: Move the generator into a garage or enclosed shed BEFORE the tornado arrives (for physical protection only; never run it there, and never move gasoline or propane cylinders into a basement).
 Turn it off first.
 Never run a generator indoors, not even in a garage with the door open.
 The goal is physical protection from wind and debris during the storm itself.
 Move it back outside after the tornado passes.

 Standby generators: These can’t be moved.
 Verify that anchor bolts are tight and rated for your wind zone.
 Clear a 3-foot debris radius around the unit.
 Remove anything nearby that could become a projectile: lawn furniture, trash cans, loose lumber.